langenhagen/barn-bookmark-manager/doc/bookmark-manager-ideas.md

   end
 - remove entries from `ids` array for bookmarks that are missing on file system and give a warning
 - add entries to `ids` array for bookmarks that are missing from `ids` and give a warning
-- search with fuzzy search and incorporate `tags`, `site.txt` files, bookmark paths, bookmark urls, names, recency
+- search with fuzzy search and include `tags`, `*.site.txt` files, bookmark paths, bookmark urls, names, recency
 - show list view of matches browseable with up-down arrow keys keys
 - show preview of the currently selected bookmark with url, name, comment, rating, and excerpt of